hzeller/beagleg/README.md

       Depends on the motor-interface and gcode-parser APIs.
       Provides the functionality provided by the `machine-control` binary.

+   - [motor-interface.h](./motor-interface.h) : Low-level motor motion C-API.
+      Prepares parameters to the even lower-level motion-queue.

+   - [motion-queue.h](./motion-queue.h) : Even lower level interface: queue
+      between motor-interface and hardware creating motion profiles in realtime.
+      The implementation is done in PRU, but is simplified enough to be able to implement in any microcontroller or FPGA.

    - `determine-print-stats.h`: C-API to determine some basic stats about a G-Code file; it processes the entire file and determines estimated print time, filament used etc. Implementation is mostly an example using gcode-parser.h.
       Used in the `gcode-print-stats` binary.

+The interfaces are typically C-structs with function pointers which allows for easy testing or simple translation into languages such as Go or C++.

 ## Build
 The Makefile is assuming that you build this either on the Beaglebone Black